thehatworks/indie-stack-opinionated/README.md

 ### Relevant code:

+- [remix-auth](https://github.com/sergiodxa/remix-auth) is used for authentication
   - creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
   - user sessions, and verifying them [./app/auth/session.server.ts](./app/session.server.ts)
   - creating, and deleting notes [./app/models/note.server.ts](./app/models/note.server.ts)
+- this is just an internal database & cookie system, but you can begin to bring in any remix-auth based authentication mechanisms if you need to support other identity providers.
+  - there are plenty of strategies already implemented,
+  - here's an example of how you could [build your own to work with an OAuth 2 provider](https://github.com/sergiodxa/remix-auth/blob/main/docs/create-a-strategy.md)

 ## Digging in for real development